bioinf/Sibelia/CIRCOS_HELPER.md

 	<Sibelia generated files>/circos/sorted.circos.conf

 If you want to generate the picture with ordered chromosomes, you should run circos with "--conf" option set.
+Please note tha for large amount of sequences sorting could run very long.
+In such a case try you may try to increase minimum block threshold to decrease number of blocks and interconnections.

 hidemappedcontigs.py
 --------------------